jouvetg/igm_old/examples/aletsch-simple/README.md

 After any run, you may vizualize results with `ncview ex.nc`, or plot png snapshots on the fly activating the `--plot_result True` option.

-# Going further

-You may look at other parameters typing (or looking at igm.py):

-	python -c "from igm import igm ; igm = igm() " --help

-e.g. activate the GPU with `--usegpu True`